ucdavis/hpccf-docs/docs/hive/scheduling.md

 throughput, you can use the `--switches=1` flag.
 Like any Slurm constraint, it will take longer for your job to schedule with this flag enabled.

 MPI jobs generally need to request one task per MPI worker.
-If you need 128 MPI workers, you can request `--ntasks=1`.
+If you need 128 MPI workers, you can request `--ntasks=128`.
-If you instead request CPUs with `--cpus-per-task=128` then you will end up with a single MPI worker that has access to 128 CPUs, which is generally not what you want.
+If you instead request CPUs with `--cpus-per-task=128` then you will end up with a single MPI worker that has access to 128 CPUs, which is typically not what you want.

+For more information about CPU cores and job scheduling, see [CPUs / cores](../../scheduler/resources/#cpus-cores)